CloudSihmar/dataflow-sql/README.md

-1. Create a bucket to store the outout or temporary data and upload the csv file
+1. Create a bucket to store the output or temporary data and upload the csv file

 2. Create a bigquery dataset and a table with a schema:-